Bell Inequality in the Holographic EPR Pair: Bell Inequality in Quantum Theories

 where a spin singlet state of Eq.(\ref{eEPR}) is measured by the projection operators

 to the final state $|A^{\uparrow}B^{\uparrow} \>$ which is both spin up in the $\vec{n}_A$ and $\vec{n}_B$ directions.
-Note that the operators are time ordered since one can either measure $P_A$ or $P_B$ first.
+Note that the operators are time-ordered since one can either measure $P_A$ or $P_B$ first.
 Squaring the amplitude to get the probability

 where only $|A^{\uparrow}B^{\uparrow} \>$ contributes in the complete set of state $| X\>$ in the first line and we have used the commutativity of $P_A$ and $P_B$, as well as $P_A^2=P_A$ and $P_B^2=P_B$ for projectors.